castorini/anserini/docs/regressions/regressions-beir-v1.0.0-cqadupstack-tex.bge-base-en-v1.5.flat.cached.md

 | **R@1000**                                                                                                   | **BGE-base-en-v1.5**|
 | BEIR (v1.0.0): CQADupStack-tex                                                                               | 0.8537    |

-Note that since we're running brute-force search, the results should be reproducible _exactly_.
+Note that since we're running brute-force search with cached queries on non-quantized flat indexes, the results should be reproducible _exactly_.